Iga-ryū: Organization

 Iga ninja were trained in disguise, escape, concealment, explosives, medicine, and poisons, as well as more conventional forms of warfare such as unarmed combat and various forms of weaponry.
 They used scaling hooks for climbing and many different tools, such as lock picks and ladders.
 According to the Bansenshukai, Iga ninja of the Fujibayashi family also used a special water flotation device called Mizugumo (displayed at the Iga-ryu Ninja Museum).
 The ninja of the Iga-ryū was also divided into different "classes" and ranks, based solely on the ninja's skill level.
 This hierarchy was simplified in the writings of the mid-20th-century author Heishichiro Okuse, who labeled them into three general categories: "jonin (upper ninja)", "chūnin (middle ninja)", and "genin (lower ninja)".
 This modernized model is very often seen in various pop culture ninja media such as the Naruto franchise and the Shinobi no Mono movie series starring actor Ichikawa Raizo.
-Heishichiro Okuse was bestowed the title of 15th Soke of Iga-ryu ninjutsu due to his efforts associated with restoration of the art and his service.
-Before retiring, he nominated the 16th Soke as Kazuo Saito.
-Saito Soke later moved to Sydney, Australia and has taught Iga-ryu since relocating.